scala/scala3/MAINTENANCE.md

 - How many new issues were opened during their supervision period?
 Were there any areas that got a lot of issues?
 How many regressions from a prior Scala 3 release were there?
 Which were designated for an MSc project or an Issue Spree?
 - If new labels were created or old ones were removed, or there is any other feedback on how to improve the issue supervision, mention that.
 - Unassigned PRs and issues that the team failed to classify: bring them one by one so that the team can make a decision on them.
+- Issues of importance – candidates for the Future Versions milestone.

 ## Maintenance List